antcc/proyecto-aa/NOTAS.md

 URL: https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity#
 This dataset summarizes a heterogeneous set of features about articles published by Mashable in a period of two years.
-39797 instances with 60 attributes (Integer, Real).
-2 de ellos no predictivos (los dos primeros, URL y el timestamp)
+39644 instances with 60 attributes (Integer, Real).
+2 de ellos no predictivos (los dos primeros, URL y el timestamp).
+Es decir, 58 atributos.
 Target: no. of shares in social networks (Integer)
 NO HAY MISSING VALUES (YAY!)